 You can use MS Excel, Google docs, an app, or do what I do and use old fashioned pen and paper to track every purchase.

-So many mornings it was easy to pop through the drive-thru of our favorite coffee house and grab a cup of coffee or tea along with a breakfast sandwich or sweet treat.
-This cost anywhere from $4 to $10 for both of us every weekday.
+So many mornings it was easy to pop through the drive-thru of my favorite coffee house and grab a cup of coffee or tea along with a breakfast sandwich or sweet treat.
+This cost anywhere from $4 to $6 every weekday.
 Do the math.. it’s a lot of money.

 I opted for buying tea bags at the grocery store and simply making the tea in a travel mug before I left the house or making it once I got to work and sipping it at my desk.
 I cost me $3 for a tin of 24 tea bags at my local store which means that’s a whole month of daily tea for only $3.
 That’s pretty awesome.
-As for Roger, he makes his coffee at work and brings an easy to eat breakfast with him from home, cutting out the coffee shop high sodium and high fat sweets altogether.
-A win-win situation for sure.
+With a little planning it’s easy to either eat breakfast at home, or pack something I can eat at my desk.
+Plus, cutting out the coffee shop high sodium and high fat sweets altogether is a win-win situation for sure.

-Roger loves hockey season and since we don’t have a hockey team in our city, we have to settle for watching the games on TV.
-When the hockey season is over though, we cut back our cable bill to the bare minimum.
+I cut out cable completely.
 There’s hardly anything on TV anyway that’s worth watching.
-Plus, when the weather gets nicer throughout the spring and summer, we aren’t in the house much to watch TV anyway.
+Plus, when the weather gets nicer throughout the spring and summer, I’m rarely in the house anyway.

-So, we try to keep eating out at a minimum – that doesn’t mean we have stopped altogether – just not as often.
-Rather than dining out every Friday night (and sometimes Saturday too), we’ve opted to just do it once or twice a month.
-And rather than having a glass of wine or a beer with our meal, we’ll skip it.
+So, I try to keep eating out at a minimum – that doesn’t mean I have stopped altogether – just not as often.
+Rather than dining out every Friday night (and sometimes Saturday too), I’ve opted to just do it once or twice a month.
+And rather than having a glass of wine with my meal, I’ll skip it.
 The markup on alcoholic drinks in restaurants is insane.
-Plus, we’ll even share an appetizer rather than each getting one.
-This way, we still have the treat of eating out, but it doesn’t cost as much.
-Plus, going out less made us enjoy the times we did eat out even more.
+Plus, going out less made me enjoy the times I did eat out even more.

-We switched many of our monthly bills over to automatic payments linked to our credit card.
-We pay it off every month but reap the rewards by earning cash back on our purchases.
-Our electricity bill goes to our credit card, as does our car and house insurance, plus our oil bill for our furnace as well.
-This is hundreds of dollars every month in utility bills that we would have regardless, but we earn money by using the credit card.
-Since we pay it off each month, we aren’t hit with any interest.
+I switched many of my monthly bills over to automatic payments linked to my credit card.
+I pay it off every month but reap the rewards by earning cash back on purchases.
+My electricity bill goes to my credit card, as does car and house insurance.
+This is a lot of money each month in utility bills that I would have regardless, but I earn money by using the credit card.
+Since I pay it off each month, I’m not hit with any interest.

-Sometimes we’ll have friends over to our place (or vice versa) to hang out without having to go and spend money for a big evening out.
-We’ll make supper at home and either play games or watch a movie.
+Sometimes I’ll have friends over to my place (or vice versa) to hang out without having to go and spend money for a big evening out.
+I’ll make supper at home and either play games or watch a movie.
 It’s a great way to enjoy the company without having to spend a fortune.

 Oh, the eternal struggle between needing something and wanting something.
 You need food, but you want the steak and lobster dinner.
 You might need a new pair of pants, but you want the designer pair you saw on Instagram yesterday.
 Be honest with yourself when it comes to needs versus wants.
 Do you really need something?
 Or is it just a want?